paulageronimo/react-app/README.md

 ## Problem

-It can be hard to manage all chats and messaging services, like Skype, sack, What’s up, Viber, telegram, Google hangouts, etc. Try to build a universal messenger that combines them all.
+It can be hard to manage all chats and messaging services, like Skype, Slack, Whatsapp, Viber, telegram, Google hangouts, etc. Try to build a universal messenger that combines them all.

 ## The must-be functionality